Payum/Payum/Resources/doc/custom_api_usage.md

 # Custom api usage

 Sometime you asked to store payment gateway credentials to database.
-That's required to allow an admin change them quickly in the site backend.
+If this is your case read [Configure payment in backend](configure-payment-in-backend.md) chapter.
-By default payum use container parameters to store such information and here in this chapter we would show how to use custom api.
+Here we would describe how you can add an api defined as service.

 ## Api factory